leilayasmeen/Calibration_LB_mixup/README.md

 ## README: About this repository
-This repository contains the code needed to run the experiments in "The Uncertainty in Uncertainty: Confidence Calibration in Neural Networks with Mixed-Label Data Augmentation".
+This repository contains the code needed to conduct the analyses described in "The Uncertainty in Uncertainty: Improving Neural Network Calibration with Mixed-Label Data Augmentation".

 ## Creating mixed examples with different types of interpolations
 **To create mixed-label augmentation sets of fixed sizes using SLI, *Slerp*, and *mixup*, SLI-CP, *Slerp*-CP, type:**